If you're coming to China to attend a wedding, you'll be surprised by the differences in tradition.

 However, it is becoming increasingly common to wear a white Western-style wedding dress.
 This is especially the case when the bride wears more than one dress, as happens in many weddings.
 In that case the bride will wear a red qipao, a Western-style wedding dress, and a ballgown.

 The ceremony will start in one dress, and after the first three courses the bride will change into the next dress.
 Then again, after another three courses, the last wedding dress will come out.
 Guests can wear any formal attire in accordance with the bride and the bridegroom.

-The groom will walk around the tables greeting guests and taking shots of baijiu, traditional Chinese rice-wine, with the guests.
+The bride and bridegroom will walk around the tables greeting guests and taking shots of baijiu, traditional Chinese rice-wine, with the guests.
 At many weddings, however, he will sometimes sneakily switch to water after a few shots as baijiu is very strong.
 The men attending the wedding will have to take a drink with the groom.

 When you leave a Chinese wedding ceremony, you'll usually be given small wedding favors such as chocolates, candy, or even wallet-sized photographs taken of the couple before the wedding.
 You'll receive these as you leave, and the bride and groom will personally see you off.